rodolforani/TNN_landslide_GESHAP/README.md

-# The repository encmpass the full workflow of our modeling, diveded in separates codes
+# The repository encmpass the workflow of our modeling, diveded in separates codes

 ## 1. Training
 - Folder "params" >> inside params.json modify all the pamarameters for the TNN and input files.